siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-09-02-introduction-to-lubuntu-linux-a-beginners-guide.md

-If you’re experiencing screen resolution issues, you can adjust the display settings from **Preferences &gt; LXQt Settings &gt; Monitor Settings**.
+If you’re experiencing screen resolution issues, you can adjust the display settings from **Preferences > LXQt Settings > Monitor Settings**.
 Choose the appropriate resolution for your monitor and apply the changes.

 #### 5.3.
 Software Not Available